People

-Charles Xie, Ph.D.
+Charles Xie, PhD

 Charles is the founder of IFI.
 He was elected by the Board of Directors on August 26, 2020 as the inaugural President and CEO of IFI, responsible for raising funds, developing technology, and building partnerships.
 He also serves as the Chief Scientist.
 An award-winning scientist, he has over 25 years of experience in STEM research and education in America and Europe, including several years of training on materials and drug discovery based on computational physics and chemistry.
-On the research avenue, he has authored or co-authored more than 60 peer-reviewed journal papers.
+On the research avenue, he has authored or co-authored more than 70 peer-reviewed journal papers.
 He is currently working on artificially intelligent algorithms that can be used to create design tutors and assistants embedded in CAD+CAE software in the fields of renewable energy, materials design, and drug discovery.
 On the development avenue, he is the creator of AIMS (Artificial Intelligence for Molecular Sciences), Energy2D, iFlow, Infrared Explorer, and Quantum Explorer, and a co-developer of Aladdin, Infrared Street View, and Telelab.
 These innovative products have benefited countless users from around the world.
 His work has also generated broad impacts beyond education.
 For instance, Energy2D, an interactive multiphysics tool that simulates heat and mass transfer in complex systems based on numerically solving coupled Navier-Stokes Equation, Heat Equation, Radiation Equation, and Newton's Equation of Motion, has been used in more than 90 research papers by other scientists and engineers as a simulation tool.
 Similarly, Aladdin is also becoming a tool for designing renewable energy solutions, as evidenced by several papers published in Solar Energy (the official journal of the International Solar Energy Society).
 Throughout his career, Charles has directed more than 15 research grants from the National Science Foundation and the National Institutes of Health.
 More information about him can be found on his Github page.

-Dylan Bulseco, Ph.D.
+Dylan Bulseco, PhD

-Dylan is Senior Vice President and a principal scientist at IFI.
+Dylan is a Senior Vice President and a principal scientist at IFI.
 He holds a Ph.D. in Biochemistry and Biophysics from Oregon State University and has over 20 years of experience with fluorescence-based instruments, reagents, and applications working on commercialization of both research-use-only and diagnostic instruments as well as medical devices and therapeutics.
 He has served as PI, co-PI, or senior personnel on numerous grants from the National Institutes of Health, the National Science Foundation, and the Department of Homeland Security.
 His current work at IFI focuses on integrating computational science, data science, and artificial intelligence into life sciences and biotechnology in a culturally relevant and responsive way to transform biological and biomedical research and education.
-As a Native Hawaiian, he has also been involved in projects aiming to promote diversity, equity, inclusion, and accessibility (DEIA) in science education and workforce development in both his residency state Massachusetts and his home state Hawaii.
+As a Native Hawaiian, he has also been involved in projects aiming to promote science education and workforce development in both his residency state Massachusetts and his home state Hawaii.

 Kenny Yang